 Western Prince William County's development was driven by the production of agricultural commodities for cities and markets farther east during the turn of the nineteenth century, while waterways like Broad Run provided the necessary energy for industrial ventures like grist, saw, and fulling mills (Peckler and Moss 2022:6).
+At the beginning of this period, the first inland town in the county was established in 1798 and called Buckland (Prince William County Government 2022).
+The early stagecoach town is situated along today's Route 29, the former Fauquier and Alexandria Turnpike (Prince William County Government n.d.).

 As the century turned and the grain, vegetable, flax, and livestock needs of the cities of the eastern seaboard took over the economic hold that tobacco had kept for nearly a century, old family estates broke up-giving way to smaller farmsteads and requiring fewer enslaved peoples.
 An example of this can be seen in the division of the Edward Carter, Sr.'s tracts such as Cloverland, Washington Leaseland, Belted Field Farm, and Falkland located in Thoroughfare when, at his and his widow's death, they were subdivided into smaller farm tracts for the benefit of their five children in the 1810s (Peckler and Moss 2022:6).
 This transition and the fall of the plantation system led to economic recession and agricultural stagnation.
 Agricultural stagnation, a failing trade industry, and the silting waterways led to the decline of port cities like Dumfries and Occoquan.
 Prince William County looked to new settlers for agricultural and economic revival (Bedell 2004; Historic Dumfries, Virginia 2021).

-A century of tobacco production left a swath of destitute farmland, with little nutrient value and eroded top soils.
+A century of tobacco production left a swath of destitute farmland, with little nutrient value and eroded topsoil.
 Native settlers grew tired as newcomers, excited by a longer growing season and cheap farmland, came from New York, New Jersey, and New England with new techniques and crops.
 Instead of raising and trading tobacco, new agriculturalists produced the fresh vegetables and staple crops needed by the growing urban centers along the eastern mid-Atlantic.
 They brought with them a new knowledge of agriculture, including the chemistry of fertilizers and the technique of crop rotation.
 These trends, as well as the turmoil and trade embargoes of the War of 1812, brought about notable change in the economy of Virginia, especially in the north (Bedell 2004; Historic Dumfries, Virginia 2021; Loudoun County 2021).